nomemory/andreinc-site/_posts/2021-01-25-computing-eigenvalues-and-eigenvectors-using-qr-decomposition.md

 \end{bmatrix}
 $$

-There is a theorem that states that every square matrix is similar to one in upper Hessenberg form.
+There is a theorem that states that every square matrix is similar to one in the upper Hessenberg form.

 If we somehow manage to transform $$A$$ to an upper Hessenberg form, and then we run the previous algorithm, the convergence will be increased.